unni-krishnan-95/copy/_posts/2018-01-23-sans-2017-holiday-hack-challenge.md

 5|1|1497771899|238
 ```

-So we have the table ID, a like, date and time, and a songid which is configured as a FOREIGN KEY to the ID in the Songs table.
+So we have the table ID, a like, date and time, and a songid which is configured as a [FOREIGN KEY](https://www.w3schools.com/sql/sql_foreignkey.asp) to the ID in the Songs table.
+Simply a FOREIGN KEY is a key used to link two tables together

-[explain foregin key]
-So for us to be able to get the data we need, what we will have to do is select the Song Title, the total sum or “count” of the Song ID from the Likes Table, and then we will need to join that data to the KEYS to match the SONG ID in the Likes table to the SONG ID in the Songs table.
+So for us to be able to get the data we need, what we will have to do is select the Song Title, the total sum or “count” of the Song ID from the Likes Table, and then we will need to join that data with our KEYS so that they match the SONG ID in the Likes table to the SONG ID in the Songs table.

 This way we can pull other data from the Songs table such as the Song Title.
 After that we will sort the data in DESCENDING to get the most popular first, and limit that to only 10 results.